ND280m detector

 ECAL quality assurance and construction

-(Chris Booth, Tim Haycock, Rangeen Salih, Lee Thompson, Greg Ward, Mark Ward)
+(Chris Booth, Susan Cartwright, Tim Haycock, Rangeen Salih, Lee Thompson, Greg Ward, Mark Ward)

-Scintillator bars arriving at Sheffield Following the successful completion of the so-called "downstream ECAL" or DsECAL in 2008 the attention of T2K-UK has, in 2009, now turned to the construction and commissioning of a further 12 ECAL modules that will jointly form the Barrel and P0D ECALs in the T2K ND280 detector.
+Scintillator bars arriving at Sheffield Following the successful completion of the so-called "downstream ECAL" or DsECAL in 2008 the attention of T2K-UK turned to the construction and commissioning of the further 12 ECAL modules that made up the Barrel and P0D ECALs in the T2K ND280 detector.

-Collectively these 12 ECAL modules will be constructed from a total of 16500 scintillator bars with lengths from 1.5m to 3.8m, the Sheffield T2K has overall responsibility for cutting all of these bars and performing both mechanical and optical quality assurance tests before they are distributed to T2K UK groups (including Sheffield) to be assembled into ECAL scintillator-lead layers.
+Collectively these 12 ECAL modules were constructed from a total of 16500 scintillator bars with lengths from 1.5 m to 3.8 m.
+The Sheffield T2K had overall responsibility for cutting all of these bars and performing both mechanical and optical quality assurance tests before they were distributed to T2K UK groups (including Sheffield) to be assembled into ECAL scintillator-lead layers.
 The picture shows the arrival of the first batch of 3000 scintillator bars in March 2009.

 Mechanical Quality Assurance

-Scintillator bars are cut to approx. 0.1mm accuracy in length and then a number of mechanical QA checks are made before the bar is accepted for assembly, these checks include:
+Scintillator bars were cut to approx. 0.1mm accuracy in length and then a number of mechanical QA checks were made before the bar was accepted for assembly.
+These checks included:

 Optical Quality Assurance

-The light yield of a small fraction of all bars is carefully measured using a cosmic ray muon telescope.
-The light yield response to these MIPs (minimum ionizing particles) at a fixed point along the scintillating bar is determined.
+The light yield of a small fraction of all bars was carefully measured using a cosmic ray muon telescope.
+The light yield response to these MIPs (minimum ionizing particles) at a fixed point along the scintillating bar was determined.
 Typical results from these studies can be seen in the figure below.

 MPPC Gain measurement